Virginia Commonwealth University offers nondegree admission for visiting students or those interested in receiving licensure.

 - Nondegree-seeking students must have a high school diploma or GED.
 Students currently in high school may apply to be an advanced scholar through the VCU Office of Admissions.

-VCU is now accepting online applications from nondegree-seeking students for the Fall 2019 semester.
-Apply Online.
-VCU will begin accepting online applications from nondegree-seeking students for 2019 Winter Intersession courses on October 1, 2019.
+VCU is now accepting online applications from nondegree-seeking students for the Spring 2020 semester, which includes the application VCU 2019 Winter Intersession courses.

-Nondegree-seeking students can also apply in person at the Student Services Center.
-Questions about this process can be sent to firstname.lastname@example.org.
+We encourage nondegree-seeking students to apply online; however, they may apply in person at the Student Services Center on the first floor of Harris Hall.
+Questions about this process can be sent to email@example.com.
 Apply in person at the VCU Student Services Center on the first floor of Harris Hall.

 You should bring two forms of valid, government-issued identification, along with the following: